amnn/3rd-year-report/report.md

 each conjunct contains at most one positive literal).
 As a result, it is possible for us to find such a (unique) minimal $\mathcal{A}$, in linear time using unit propagation: an algorithm referred to as \textsc{HornSAT}.
-The implementation of this algorithm is given in Section\ \ref{app:horn-sat} of the Appendices, for completeness.
+The implementation of this algorithm is given in Appendix\ \ref{app:horn-sat}, for completeness.
 A proof of correctness may be found in\ \cite[Theorem~(1.8)~pp67--68]{Huth:2004:LCS:975331}, from which the minimality and uniqueness of $\mathcal{A}$ follow as corollaries.